vnigam1985/deployment-scripts/ssr/README.md

 [here](https://www.countryipblocks.net/country_selection.php).

-This helper program only supports ssr-libev
+This helper program only supports ssr-libev, but you can easily change the code to fit the standard ss as well.

 Usage
 ==